ibm-cloud-architecture/governed-ml-ops/README.md

 <br>
 <br>

-The GovMlOps instruction spreadsheet provided to you contains the information for each group pertaining to their respective projects and resources.
+The following spreadsheet contains the information for each group pertaining to their respective projects and resources: [Groups-Information](./University_Course_Spreadsheet.xlsx)

  <br>